DominicBurkart/leoronic/readme.txt

       is_first
         runs this task if all older tasks have been completed.
 Note that synchrony cross-nodes is not guaranteed, so if multiple nodes are adding new tasks, the exact ordering may vary.
-This is a non-issue if all tasks are uploaded from a single source using the leoronic_add_task* commands in leoronic_utilities.
+This is a unlikely to be an issue if all tasks are uploaded from a single source using the leoronic_add_task* commands in leoronic_utilities.
       all_with_cmd_done echo *
         runs this task if all tasks that match the regex 'echo *' are set as complete.